 Whether you want a quick dinner for weeknights or casual weekend fare, you’ll find lots of ideas and inspiration here.
 Within each of these recipes, you’ll find simple ways to complete the meal.
 Let’s dive right in …

-Pasta and noodle dishes
+Vegan pasta and noodle dishes

 Spicy Peanut Noodles with Zucchini & Tomatoes: Here’s a super easy and tasty take on spicy peanut noodles.
 Use bottled peanut satay sauce or make your own.
 Though it’s a perfect summer dish, you can enjoy it year round.